-Meet our contributors for the Summer 2021 Issue of Umbrella magazine
+Meet our contributors for the Fall 2021 Issue of Umbrella magazine

 Kiki Carr is a writer and published author who focuses on personal development, poetry, local community and mindfulness.
 She is from a small town east of Toronto and is a new resident to Carrying Place.
 Find her @_kikicarr